This limited-interest national wildlife refuge is not Federal land. A private landowner or other entity controls public access to it.

 Limited-interest Refuges Conservation Plan

 The management of limited-interest national wildlife refuges is set by the Comprehensive Conservation Plan and Environmental Assessment – North Dakota Limited-interest National Wildlife Refuges.
 This comprehensive conservation plan was developed to guide the future management of these limited-interest national wildlife refuges and to develop a better partnership with current landowners.
-Please contact Nick Kaczor at (303)345-4299 or Nick_Kaczor@fws.gov with any questions.
+This limited-interest refuge is managed out of J. Clark Salyer National Wildlife Refuge, for further questions, contact here.

 Limited-interest national wildlife refuges are different from other national wildlife refuges.
 They were created in the 1930s and 1940s in response to declining waterfowl populations and the need to get people back to work during the Great Depression.
 During these years, hundreds of landowners signed up for easements on their lands in exchange for jobs in their communities and water conservation measures on their lands.
 Today, these lands, which have easements on them, continue to protect wildlife and habitat, but the land is not federally owned.
 It remains in private or state ownership.
 The private landowner or other entity, not the U.S. Fish and Wildlife Service, controls access to these lands.

 You are exiting the U.S. Fish and Wildlife Service website